Struggling to adapt to a hybrid working model?

 Hybrid working is increasingly being thought of as the new future of work.
 Companies around the world are starting to practice the hybrid work model based on both business and individual needs.

 BBC cited a survey in May 2020 that showed 55% of US workers want a mixture of home and office working.
-According to Marco Minervini, an organisational design researcher at INSEAD Singapore, says that many companies are converging to different models of hybrid working: combining remote work with office work, amid the ongoing uncertainty.
+An organisational design researcher at INSEAD Singapore, says that many companies are converging to different models of hybrid working: combining remote work with office work, amid the ongoing uncertainty.

 “We try to use home working days less for video sessions and more for the tasks that require concentration.
 A task that takes several hours in the office may be completed in just an hour or two at home.”Baruch Silverman, founder of The Smart Investor

-Through hybrid working, employees experience the ideal work system that provides both structure and sociability; independence and flexibility.
+Through hybrid working, employees experience the ideal work system that provides both structure and sociability; independence, and flexibility.
 While employees might value the ability to work from home, the hybrid working model also presents a number of challenges for team leaders.
-There could be the same kind of communication, team engagement and coordination issues like a full remote working system has.

 So how can we maximize productivity while promoting a hybrid work office?